Aweponken/nginx-rtmp/README.md

 ### Configurations
 This image exposes port 1935 for RTMP Steams and has 1 channel open: "live".
-The configuration file is in /usr/local/nginx/conf/nginx.conf
+The configuration file can be found in ```/usr/local/nginx/conf/nginx.conf```

 ### Running
 To run the container and bind the port 1935 to the host machine; run the following:
 ```docker run -p 1935:1935 -p 8080:8080 aweponken/nginx-rtmp```

 ### OBS Configuration